-3) Keep Renovation Projects Simple to Reduce the Amount of Materials needed for the Work
+3) Keep Renovation Projects Simple to Reduce the Number of Materials needed for the Work

-For example, limiting the amount of recessed light fixtures can save a significant amount of money, as these cost more in both labour and installation than wall or ceiling mounted lights.
+For example, limiting the number of recessed light fixtures can save a significant amount of money, as these cost more in both labour and installation than wall or ceiling mounted lights.

 4) Do Things Yourself!

 There are certain jobs where you should definitely consult a professional, and others that can be completed with a little bit of your own sweat and elbow grease!
 Think about doing some of the demolition work or finishing yourself: breaking down walls, insulating and sanding.
 Did you think about paying someone to clean up following renovations?
 Grab that vacuum or broom and put the money you had intended for simpler jobs into those that require more effort, and an actual expert.
 Just think; jobs that require minor skill levels can be done by you alone, and should be!
 Just make sure to consult a professional for those more difficult endeavours!